yaish2k/state-management-excercise/README.md

 # State management excercise

 On this excercise you will build simple state management mechanism.
-The mechanism should functions the same as the familiar state-management solutions you in the industry.
+The mechanism should functions the same as the familiar state-management solutions in the industry.
 Every change should be reflected globally on a single store and each component that subscribe to the changes will get the new state reactively.
 Your mechansim should support the following operations: